linode/docs/products/tools/linode-api/guides/_index.md

 ## Building Blocks

-These introductory guides to the Linode API will get you up and running with this service.
+These introductory guides to the Linode API help you get up and running with this service.

 - [Get an API Access Token](/docs/products/tools/linode-api/guides/get-access-token): You need an access token to make changes to your account with the API.
 You can get one in the Cloud Manager.